-But not all change is equal in a project.
-Some changes happen to you, yet others are requested.
+Not all change is equal in a project.
+Some changes happen to you like weather delays, sickness—yet others are requested.
 Whatever the change, it must be managed and analyzed, then accepted or rejected.
-If the change is accepted, that is it must be responded to—which opens a whole new set of procedures to make sure you stay on track and within budget.
+If the change is accepted, that is it must be responded to—which opens a whole new set of change control procedures to make sure you stay on track and within budget.

 What Is Change Control?

 The purpose of this process is to make sure that you’re not changing things in the project that don’t need to be changed.
 The last thing you want to do is disrupt the project for no good reason, wasting valuable time and resources.
-Any changed that is approved is then documented.
+Any changes that are approved are then documented.
 The change control process is part of the larger change management plan.

 A change request is usually the trigger that starts the process of change control.
 The change request can originate from stakeholders asking for new features, the need to repair something that proves faulty during the execution phase, upgrades or any number of other causes.
 Whatever or wherever the change comes from, change control determines its value and how to feasible implement it.

 Change management procedures may vary across industries.
 For example, change order forms are used by construction companies to make changes to the scope of a construction project.

 Change control comes in many forms, but the change control process is most effective when executed with project management software.
 ProjectManager allows you to capture the change in your project when you discover it on a task list, kanban board, Gantt chart or spreadsheet.
 Then manage that change with real-time dashboards and instant reports.
 Get started for free.

 What Are the Benefits of a Well-Executed Change Control?

 If you know that there will come a point (or many points) in your project that requires a decision about some large or small change, then it’s safe to say that, as a project manager, you’ll want to have a process associated with this situation to ensure that the change is worth the effort.
 Then, you’ll want to have a way to manage the change to make sure it doesn’t negatively impact your project’s schedule and costs.